The UMC’s job is to help member countries do their important work: here are some of the practical resources available

 For professional colleagues, UMC offers custom searches of VigiBase data.
 Let us know the purpose of your request and your search criteria, and we will help you find the information or the solution.
 A consultancy fee is charged for the service, which is waived for WHO Programme members.

-VigiBase Export enables the use of VigiBase as a background for signal detection in third party software.
+VigiBase Extract Case Level enables use of the public VigiBase information as a background for signal detection in third party software.
 It also includes important demographics to enable subgroup analysis, but is anonymised and limited in case details to take account of privacy concerns.